Commercial Investing guide

 Commercial property is traditionally seen as riskier; it requires a deeper understanding of economics and business compared to residential.
 The best time to sell is at the beginning of a lease, with a tenant who is doing well.

-How much money do you actually need to get into commercial property?
+How much money do you need to get into commercial property investing?

 These properties are good quality with smaller tenants and could still offer three-year lease options, so they’re a great investment all around.
 As for finance options, some banks are offering 80% leases now.